 The Kingdom of Bhutan remains one of the most mysterious and least visited countries in the world.
-The country has opened its doors to tourism in 1974 when a total of only 287 tourists arrived.
-Even today the government of Bhutan tries to restrict mass tourism to protect its unspoiled nature and culture by imposing high tourist fees.
+The country opened its doors to tourism in 1974 when a total of only 287 tourists arrived.
+Even today, the government of Bhutan tries to restrict mass tourism to protect its unspoiled nature and culture by imposing high tourist fees.
 The Himalayan state has mountain peaks above 7000 meters (23,000 ft), pristine nature with rare species like the golden langur, and a largely intact and unique cultural heritage due to its isolation from the rest of the world.
-Secluded and mystical experience is guaranteed.
+Thus, a secluded and mystical experience is guaranteed.